baweston101-tvp/git-secrets/README.rst

     git config --global init.templateDir ~/.git-templates/git-secrets

-Add custom providers to scan for security credentials.
+Add custom to scan for security credentials.

 ::

-    git secrets --add-provider -- cat /path/to/secret/file/patterns
+    git secrets - cat it /path/to/secret/file/patterns

-Before making public a repository
 ---------------------------------

-With git-secrets is also possible to scan a repository including all revisions:
+With git-secrets is also possible to scan all revisions:

 ::

-    git secrets --scan-history
+    git secret

-Options
 -------

-Operation Modes
+Oper ova
 ~~~~~~~~~~~~~~~

-Each of these options must appear first on the command line.
+Each of these must first on the command line.says the guy who cant even log in ok pete stay off no context zone y  if you have to ask i dont alliw scamming asx mf like yourself who steal dhit from the others   in or around anything i do.

 ``--install``
     Installs git hooks for a repository.
 Once the hooks are installed for a git